 Horse activities are reasonably safe compared to many other activities people participate in.
 Yet, horse-human activities do carry inherent risks.
 Accidents do happen when people at different stages of capability attempt to touch, handle, train, ride, drive and control large animals that are unpredictable even when well trained.
 And some horse-human accidents are serious.
 Even with the best of intentions and management practices anyone can have a claim made against them and be sued.

-There is a secondary liability concern for boarding stables, and that is for the loss, illness, or injury that may happen to a boarded horse in your care.
+Other liability concerns that affect boarding stables are a loss, illness, or injury that may happen to a boarded horse while in your care.
+By having the right horse insurance policy, you can protect your horse boarding business.
 This exposure is commonly known as Care, Custody & Control Liability (or Animal Bailee Liability).
 Horses can escape their enclosures, they can become injured on a fence, in a pasture, in their stalls, or while being ridden on trails, and in rings and arenas which you are responsible for maintaining.
 You may not haul horses commercially, but if you haul horses for other people on occasion to the vet, for training, or to events, you also have this exposure.
 The horse owner should be encouraged to carry a limited or full mortality policy on their horses, which may include surgical and major medical insurance.
 While this will help, again, it is for the benefit of the horse owner and will not cover liability claims made against the boarding stable owner.
 Liability claims involving loss, injury or damage to a boarded horse should be insured under a policy or endorsement called Care, Custody & Control Liability Insurance.

 This type of coverage insures you against financial loss if a non-owned horse in your care becomes sick, injured or dies and the owner attempts to hold you responsible for the loss because of your negligence.
 This type of insurance is not included in your General Liability Policy unless requested by you and added by endorsement, or provided as a separate policy.
 If you board, handle, or care for horses owned by others, be sure to ask for this additional coverage by completing that part of the application and choosing the limits that are right for you.
 Our underwriters will then quote it and you will have a chance to decline or accept this valuable insurance protection.